bollu/human-analysis-lab-matrix-problem/README.md

-- Also note that currently, I'm only implementing this on matrices that have the same block/diagonal size, I should generalize this to matrices with different block/diagonal size, but with the same total size
+- Also note that currently, I'm only implementing this on matrices that have the same block/diagonal size, I should generalize this to matrices with different block/diagonal size, but with the same total size.

+- This brings up a question, under what conditions are two such matrices going to produce another diagonal matrix?
+Intuitively, I think when one of their diagonal sizes is a multiple of the other. not sure what happens when the diagonal sizes are coprime.

 ### Matmul
 Matmul is not so hard, since we can perform matmul across blocks (matmul is